 This is Part 1 of a 3-part series about me, writing and how writing saved my life.
 Everyone needs to write — everyone.
 By the time we get to Part 3, you’ll know why your words are so important, too.
 Okay.
 Here we go…

 My Chinese immigrant parents expected my birth to make them lucky.
 Instead, they felt cheated.
 For a long time, I felt like a failure — until writing saved my life.

 So it was on me, the first American in the history of the ancestors, to bring the family glory.
 My parents dreamed of me as Dr. Betty, a Harvard University-trained physician who played exquisite piano.
-Of course, I would marry an equally accomplished Chinese boy.
+Of course, I would marry an equally accomplished Chinese man.
 We would produce at least one grandson.